snailbites/node-chat/README.md

 ## Development

-`npm run-script start-dev`: starts in development mode, meaning `grunt watch` for front-end assets and `supervisor` for the server. requires `supervisor`
+`npm run-script start-dev`: starts in development mode, meaning `grunt watch` for front-end assets and `supervisor` for the server.